koskath/arete2/course_content/ML/md_files/Lecture15/lecture_15_slide_37_satsmt.md

 # Slide 37 of Lecture 15 contains information about the SAT/SMT.

-• SAT is a branch of formal verification.
-• System model and property to be verified for the system are expressed in a propositional logic, and written into conjunctive normal form (CNF).
-• Formula is then checked by an automatic SAT solver.
-• SAT-based verification suffers from scalability problem.
-• SMT solvers are preferred for verifying DNNs with real and/or integer network parameters.
-Shafique, Muhammad, et al. "Robust machine learning systems: Challenges, current trends, perspectives, and the road ahead."IEEE Design & Test37.2 (2020): 30-57.
+SAT-based formal verification represents systems and their desired properties in propositional logic, usually in conjunctive normal form, before an automatic SAT solver checks whether the formula holds.
+While powerful, these methods struggle with scalability, prompting practitioners to turn to SMT solvers when verifying deep neural networks that involve real or integer parameters, as noted by Shafique et al. in their survey on robust machine learning systems.